whleucka/hyper/docs/VIEWS.md

 # Nebula PHP Framework - Views Documentation

 Welcome to the views documentation for the Nebula PHP Framework.
-This guide will introduce you to the concept of views, how to render them using the Twig template engine, and provide examples of rendering both HTML templates and plain text responses.
+This guide will introduce you to the concept of views, how to render them using the Latte/Twig template engine, and provide examples of rendering both HTML templates and plain text responses.

 ## Table of Contents